alex-drocks/compute-subnet/docs/MINER_ONBOARDING_NODEXO.md

    When a client selects and rents your GPU instance, the rental charges are deducted from their Nodexo account balance.

-2. **You Earn Rental Income**:
+2. **You Earn Balance**:

-   You receive payment based on:
-   - Your configured hourly rate
-   - The actual rental duration

-3. **Payment Processing**:

-   You will receive payment after the rental period ends (when the client deallocates the instance).
+   After the rental period ends (when the client deallocates the instance), the earnings are added to your Nodexo account balance based on your configured hourly rate.

+3. **Withdraw Your Earnings**:

+   You can withdraw your accumulated balance to your bank account via Stripe at any time through the Nodexo Console.

 4. **Emissions for Coordination**: